KhadijahCT/Storytelling-Interactive/README.md

 # Storytelling-Interactive
 Check out this interactive I built!
-It includes one conditional, one loop, one variable and one custom block with input.
+It includes a conditional, loop, variable and a custom block with input.
 Steps to download file: Go to https://scratch.mit.edu/ Select create at the top of the screen
 Click File and then load from your computer